If you’ve ever been unfortunate enough to have had bad credit, then you know how frustrating it can be trying to get back on the right foot.

 The best way to get started on removing negative items from your credit report is to pull your reports.

 You can do that for free from each of the credit bureaus at annualcreditreport.com.

 Once you see what’s on your credit report then you’ll know where what to work on.

 Start with the goodwill request, if that doesn’t work then consider asking for the pay to delete, then if there are errors you can try the next option.

 Now some folks might use the dispute/removal tactic when there are no errors in hopes that the company is unable to verify information or prove the debt and ultimately remove the listing but that’s hit or miss.
-Sometimes it works, sometimes it doesn’t, and it may come back … ugh.
+Sometimes it works, sometimes it doesn’t, it may come back or worse, you make a negative item that was old and not causing you any trouble ‘live’ again, demolishing your sore … ugh.

 WHY THIS WORKS: Negative items on your report can tank your score.
 Removing negative items can give you a boost really quick with potentially no payments needed.

 WHAT TO LOOK OUT FOR: Removing items from your credit report doesn’t absolve you from paying the debt, the company has to agree to that.
 But it helps to improve your credit score while you work on it.